The 20 Best Wildervanck Syndrome Doctors Near Me in Baltimore, MD

 Rubenstein Child Health Building

 Dr. Harry “Hal” Dietz is a professor of pediatrics, an associate professor of medicine and an assistant professor of neurological surgery at the Johns Hopkins University School of Medicine.
 He is the Victor A. McKusick Professor of Genetics and also serves as the director of the William S. Smilow Center for Marfan Syndrome Research.
 Recognized as the world’s leading authority on Marfan syndrome, Dr. Dietz conducted genomic mapping and research on therapeutic agents for deficiencies in the genetic protein fibrillin, which is linked to Marfan syndrome.
 His research contributions have made diagnosis of the condition patient-specific and accurate.
 He has received more than 50 national and international awards and honors, including the Antoine Marfan Award from the National Marfan Foundation and the Art of Listening Award from the American Heart Association.
 Dr. Dietz is an ad hoc reviewer for 19 different organizations, including the American Journal of Cardiology, the Archives of Pediatric and Adolescent Medicine, and the Journal of Clinical Investigation.
 Over more than two decades, Dr. Dietz has mentored 75 predoctoral and postdoctoral researchers.
 He has authored 282 original publications in peer-reviewed journals, 25 textbook chapters, and 239 abstracts, and has also delivered more than 440 lectures on Marfan syndrome and related genetic disorders.
 Dr. Dietz completed his B.S. at Duke University and received his M.D. from the SUNY Upstate School of Medicine.
 He completed a pediatric residency and a cardiology fellowship at Johns Hopkins University before joining the faculty in 1992.
 Dr. Dietz is rated as an Advanced provider by MediFind in the treatment of Wildervanck Syndrome.
-His top areas of expertise are Snyder-Robinson Syndrome, Abruzzo-Erickson Syndrome, Costello Syndrome, and WAGR Syndrome.
+He is also highly rated in 81 other conditions, according to our data.
+His clinical expertise encompasses Snyder-Robinson Syndrome, WAGR Syndrome, Vici Syndrome, and Cohen Syndrome.

 Rubenstein Child Health Building

 Dr. Gerald Raymond is a clinical geneticist and neurologist at Johns Hopkins where he is also a professor of genetic medicine and neurology.
 He obtained his MD at the University of Connecticut and was trained in Pediatrics at Johns Hopkins Hospital and Neurology at the Mass.
 General Hospital.
 He received additional training in developmental neuropathology at the Universite Catholique de Louvain in Belgium and clinical genetics at the Harvard Program.
 Dr. Raymond’s research has been at the overlap of genetics and neurology with specific focus on peroxisomal disorders including adrenoleukodystrophy.
 He has been actively involved in newborn screening for ALD and in developing clinical follow-up programs.
 He has extensive experience in clinical management of neurogenetic issues including peroxisomal and lysosomal disorders.
 He presently serves as the Director of the Lysosomal Storage Disease program in the department of Genetic Medicine.
 Dr. Raymond is rated as an Experienced provider by MediFind in the treatment of Wildervanck Syndrome.
-His top areas of expertise are Adrenoleukodystrophy (ALD), Leukodystrophy, Pelizaeus-Merzbacher Disease, and Alexander Disease.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), Metachromatic Leukodystrophy, Farber Lipogranulomatosis, and CACH Syndrome.
+Dr. Raymond is board certified in American Board Of Medical Genetics And Genomics and American Board Of Psychiatry And Neurology.

 The Johns Hopkins Hosptial

-Heather Brown is a Palliative Medicine provider in Baltimore, Maryland.
+Heather Brown is a Palliative Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Brown is rated as an Experienced provider by MediFind in the treatment of Wildervanck Syndrome.
-Her top areas of expertise are CHARGE Syndrome, Early Infantile Epileptic Encephalopathy, Koolen De Vries Syndrome, and Microcephaly Deafness Syndrome.
+Her clinical expertise encompasses Koolen De Vries Syndrome, Wildervanck Syndrome, Microcephaly Deafness Syndrome, and Early Infantile Epileptic Encephalopathy.
+Dr. Brown is board certified in American Board Of Internal Medicine and American Board Of Pediatrics.

 Rubenstein Child Health Building

 Dr. Shruti Paranjape attended the University of Pennsylvania and received her M.D. from the University of Pittsburgh.
 She completed her pediatrics residency and pediatric pulmonology fellowship at Children’s Hospital of Pittsburgh.
 She has served as the Assistant Director of the CF Center at Children’s Hospital of Pittsburgh.
 Her awards include the James Sutherland Award for Outstanding Research by a Young Investigator.
 Dr. Paranjape is rated as an Experienced provider by MediFind in the treatment of Wildervanck Syndrome.
-Her top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+Dr. Paranjape is board certified in American Board Of Pediatrics.

 The Kennedy Krieger Institute